z0rr0/hashq/README.md

 // to initialize the pool by initial values
 // often, it empty structure or its pointer func (con *Connection) New() Shared {...}
-// CanClose can return always true if it isn't needed
+// Close tries to close an object
-// it is only to skip used elements without locks. func (con *Connection) CanClose() bool {...}
+// and returns true if it did it.
-// Close should contain all needed locks/unlocks. func (con *Connection) Close() {...}
+// It should contain all needed locks/unlocks. func (con *Connection) Close() {...}

 // create new pool